MossGoblin/factorization/README.md

 * 2 x 6
 * 2 x 2 x 3

 Each of the factorizations represents an n-dimensional cube, where n is the number of factors in that particular factorization.
-Each  n-cube for the same composite number can be said to have the same volume (in this example 12) and can also be assigned value for surface.
+Each  n-cube for the same composite number can be said to have the same size (in this example 12) and can also be assigned value for surface.

+*Both size and surface here are used in a general meaning.
+For a 2-D object, for example, 'size' is the area of the object and ''surface' is the perimeter.
+For 3-D 'size' is the volume and 'sufrace' is the area.*

 Let's have a look only at the prime factorizations of composite objects - in this case 2 x 2 x 3.
-This object has volume of 12 and a surface of 34.
+This object has size 12 and a surface of 34.

 Consider blowing up a non-elastic balloon.
-Blowing up a rigid airtight membrane is a process of trying to have it encompass as larger volume as possible, when you have a fixed surface.
+Blowing up a rigid air-tight membrane is a process of trying to have it encompass as larger volume as possible, when you have a fixed surface area.

-Our case with composite objects is the reverse - trying to maximize the surface of a fixed volume.
+Our case with composite objects is the reverse - trying to maximize the surface area of an object with a fixed size.

 The n-dimensional object, produced by projecting each factor of a composite object into a separate dimension, is one such blown up membrane.
-All factorizations have the same volume, but have different surface areas.
-Switching through the different factorization objects of the same volume while increasing the surface area is like trying to blow up the membrane that holds that volume as much as possible.
-If effect the volume will try to redistribute itself such that the surface area is as large as possible.
+All factorizations have the same size, but have different surface areas.
+Switching through the different factorization objects of the same size while increasing the surface area is like trying to blow up as much as possible the membrane that holds that size.
+If effect the size will try to redistribute itself such that the surface area is as large as possible.
-In the 12 example let's start with
+In the 12 example let's start with:

 * [ 12 ] , surface area = 12 (in 1 dimension the 'surface area' is the length, as we have only one 'face', measure 12)
-* blow it up a bit and the object becomes [ 2 x 6 ], 'surface area' = 16 (essentially the perimeter of a rectangle of 2 x 6)
+* blow it up a bit and the object becomes [ 4 x 3 ], 'surface area' = 14 (essentially the perimeter of a rectangle of 4 x 3); It could also be [ 2 x 6 ] with 'surface area' = 16
 * blow it up even more to a [ 2 x 2 x 3 ] and the 'surface area' becomes 32 (2 * 2 x 2, 4 * 2 x 3)

-It is not hard to show (I should take up and show that) that the more factors you use, the larger the area.
-Which means that the prime factorization has the largest surface area for object of that volume, i.e. this particular n-cube for that number is the closest as you can get to a perfect n-cube with that volume.
 The prime factorization of each composite number is the factorization that has the most factors for that number - you can produce each other factorization of the number by multiplying two or more prime factors together, which reduces their total number.

+And since the more factors you use, the larger the area, this means that the prime factorization has the largest surface area for object of that size, i.e. this particular n-cube for that number is the closest as you can get to a perfect n-cube with that size.

-This all means that the prime factorization of the composite number gives the dimensions of the most 'blown up' possible object of that volume.
+This all means that the prime factorization of the composite number gives the dimensions of the most 'blown up' possible object of that size.

 ### Next.

-It is clear that 2 x 2 x 3 is not the most symmetrical object ever, but that's a close to symmetry as it can be done with volume 12.
+It is clear that 2 x 2 x 3 is not the most symmetrical object ever, but that's a close to symmetry as it can be done with size 12.
 For comparison, 8 blows up to a perfect n-cube - each dimension reading a value of 2.

 So we can make a comparison between composite objects, based on the symmetry of their prime factorization n-cubes.